kl2c-co-uk/tface/tface.pip/twoclass.md

 def train() will need to write the new classes

 def i_cartoon_datapoints() creates teh datapoionts so that's where it can be flagged as cartoon
+- that worked

 the yolo5wider() method creates the datapoints - set the class there
+- that worked

 def process_datapoint() has a line where it writes that out
+- that's fine

 YoloPipe.cs will need to be updated to handle the extra dimension. i should also fix the bubbles and allow "default accept" for this.

+i should clamp exported height and width of images